eduhenn5/Activity-and-student-management-system/README.md

 # Activity-and-student-management-system
 Simple activity and student management system, you can register and remove students and activities

-The main file that must be executed is SistemaGestaoSwing
+The main file that must be executed is SistemaGestaoSwing.java

 Important!!!
 JDK Java must be installed on your machine